Do you choose advertising by website, blog, or newsletter? Or take a more traditional route?

 There’re lots of considerations in deciding if you should go digital.
-First, of course, how likely is your company going to benefit by being online?
+First, of course, how likely is your company going to benefit from being online?
 Then there’s cost.
 Website building outlay can be minimal, less than $100 annually if you build your own simple site, or can stretch into the thousands of dollars.
-Now, just what are the costs and other considerations of building a website and going online with it?
+What are the costs and other considerations of building a website and going online with it?

 - First, you need a domain name.
 Sometimes a domain name comes as part of a package deal, or you may have to purchase it on its own.
 When you buy it alone the annual cost is generally quite cheap.